 In 2016, the United States Preventive Services Task Force stated that current data was insufficient to determine the balance of benefits and hazards of extra screening for women with thick breasts.
 The following are some of the possible consequences:

 - false positives are a possibility

 So, does coffee make your breasts smaller?

 So there are a lot of misconceptions about coffee and breasts.
-I hope that this post has answered some of your questions concerning coffee and boobs.
-All the data was gathered from reliable sources so see for yourself!
+I hope this post has answered some of your questions concerning coffee and breasts.
+All the data was gathered from reliable sources, so see for yourself!